What If Lying Was Always Against the Law?

 No one argues for general permission to lie, as far as I know.
 Society demands some honesty for its own needs, some internally and some externally.
 Advocates for exceptions want the power for specific individuals and situations, even for some institutions and entire societies, even for time so long the beginnings are forgotten as with ancient myth, but not as a generalization for everything.
 Religious leaders and parents call on followers and children never to lie and promise detection and punishment.
-Liars like everyone else to always be truthful.
-Sissela Bok, an academic from a family with a diplomat, wrote a book calling for honesty.
-A feminist approach was offered by Adrienne Rich (both cited below).
+Liars want everyone else to always be truthful.
+Sissela Bok, an academic from a family with a diplomat, wrote a book calling for honesty and a feminist approach was offered by Adrienne Rich (both are cited below).
 Some lying is illegal; perjury law applies here and there.

 However, no law makes all lying illegal, as far as I know.
 Surely it’s been proposed.
 The United States has at least 51 legislatures that could enact such a ban and attach criminal penalties.
 Fourteen of those legislatures have been in existence for at least two hundred years.
 Probably a few bills were introduced.
 I know of only one that passed and it was repealed.
 I don’t think there’s a chance of passage of one today.
 Why isn’t there?